 To summarize, the DealMachine App has two key value propositions:

-- This app makes it truly effortless to send a targeted mail piece to a property owner… it's so easy, a 1st grader could do it.
+- This app makes it effortless to send a targeted mail piece to a property owner… it's so easy; a first-grader could do it.

-- If you're trying to locate a person's whereabouts, it pulls this information from multiple data sources to provide you with several different contact points (alternative mailing addresses, email addresses, phone numbers).
+- If you're trying to locate a person's whereabouts and contact details, it pulls this information from multiple data sources to provide you with several different contact points (alternative mailing addresses, email addresses, and phone numbers).

-I actually tried using this app on a few of the houses I owned (so I could verify the accuracy of the contact info it provided).
+I even tried using this app on a few of the properties I own, so I could verify the accuracy of the contact info it provided, and it really works!

-I can't say every mailing address, email address, and phone number were completely accurate (some of the contact info was truly mysterious) BUT, in every case – even though some of the data led me to a dead end, at least one of the correct phone numbers, email addresses or mailing addresses were correct… so theoretically, if I ALWAYS utilized EVERY contact it gave me, I would have eventually reached the owner one way or another (and whether the owner responds is another matter entirely… but that's beside the point of this review).
+Granted, there are times when it provides an email address or phone number that is old, outdated, or simply inaccurate, but that's how every skip tracing service works.
+Even though some of the data may lead to a dead end, at least one of the correct phone numbers, email addresses, or mailing addresses should be correct, so theoretically, if you ALWAYS utilize EVERY piece of contact it gives you, you have a pretty good chance of eventually reaching the owner in one way or another (and whether the owner responds is another matter entirely… but that's beside the point of this review).

 The Image Matters

-In case it's not already obvious, I'll draw your attention to one VERY important part of using the DealMachine app.
+If you choose to send out postcards with DealMachine, I'll draw your attention to one VERY important part of using the app.

-For your mail piece to look right, you need to be on-site to snap a picture of the property, OR you need to find a picture of the property somewhere else (e.g. – Google Street View or the municipal records) and upload it via your phone.
+For your mail piece to look right, you (or someone on your team) must get on-site to snap a picture of the property OR find a picture somewhere else (e.g., Google Street View or the municipal records) and upload it via your phone.

-The picture you include on each postcard is a MAJOR component of what makes this kind of mail piece work because it provides proof that the sender was there, at the property, and they aren't messing around.
+The picture you include on each postcard is a BIG component of what makes this type of mail piece work because it provides proof that the sender was there, at the property, and they mean business.